 A good way to address your mental well-being is with Headspace, an AMA preferred provider of meditation and mindfulness.
 The website offers any US-based healthcare professional with a National Provider Identifier (NPI) and a complimentary trial subscription.
 AMA members can get a two-year subscription for free through AMA Member Benefits PLUS.

-i4 Search Group is a national permanent placement firm specializing in healthcare and dental recruiting.
-If you’re a health or dental professional looking for your next career move, visit our website and see how our experienced team of professionals can help you find a great career position in 2021!
+i4 Search Group – Recruiting Healthcare Heroes since 2019. i4 Search Group is a permanent placement recruiting firm specializing in healthcare recruiting across North America.
+If you’re a nursing, allied health, or any other healthcare professional looking for your next career move, visit our website and see how our experienced team of professionals can help you find a great career position in 2021!